 Morning Rose Cafe

 Jump-start your morning with hot chilaquiles, an assemblage of tortillas, salsa verde, queso fresco, avocado, scrambled eggs and a choice of veggies, chicken or pork.
-Those who prefer a sweet breakfast would like the brioche French toast or the fried banana and Nutella crepes.
-Turn attention to savory dishes during the afternoon, like the Cuban Reuben mash-up, slow-roasted pork shoulder fried pickles, melted Swiss, Dijon and a garlic sauce on grill-pressed rye.
-Or veer toward an all-American order with the Southern fried chicken breast with Cheddar cheese, bacon, avocado, tomato, greens and honey mustard on a wrap.
+Those who prefer a sweet breakfast can go for brioche French toast or fried banana and Nutella crepes.
+Savory dishes dominate the afternoon, such as the Cuban Reuben mash-up: slow-roasted pork shoulder, fried pickles, melted Swiss, Dijon mustard and garlic sauce on grill-pressed rye.
+Or go all-American with the Southern-fried chicken breast with melted Cheddar, bacon, avocado, tomato, greens and honey mustard in a wrap.

-The pleasure of Nagashima is its restraint.
-Makoto Kobayashi's emphasis is on the very fresh fish, flawlessly sliced.
-Try to get a seat at the sushi bar and witness his artistry up close.
+The pleasure of Nagashima is its restraint and chef Makoto Kobayashi’s emphasis is on very fresh fish, flawlessly sliced.
+Snag a seat at the sushi bar and witness his artistry up close.
 Recommended: sushi and sashimi combination platters; chirashi sushi; a la carte yellowtail toro, maguro tuna, fluke, jumbo sweet shrimp, squid, octopus, freshwater eel; yellowtail and scallion roll; salmon tataki with miso-mustard vinaigrette; grilled yellowtail collar; buckwheat noodle soup with seafood and chicken; spicy pork soup.